© 2026 Universal Management Solutions

 What should I do if I receive a software audit letter? +

 Stop all communication with the auditor immediately.
-Do not respond to the letter, do not send any data, and do not schedule any meetings until you have independent counsel.
-Every piece of information you share becomes ammunition for a larger demand.
-Contact UMS immediately — we've handled hundreds of these and can advise you within hours.
+Do not respond to the letter, send deployment data, or schedule meetings until you have independent guidance.
+Every piece of information you share can expand the claim.

 How much does audit defense cost? +